nireshs/pytest-html-dashboard/docs/GITHUB_PUBLISHING_GUIDE.md

 Before going public, verify:
 - [ ] All URLs updated with your GitHub username
 - [ ] Author name and email updated
-- [ ] No references to CompanyName/ProjectName in code files
+- [ ] No references to proprietary company information in code files
 - [ ] README.md is comprehensive
 - [ ] LICENSE file is correct (MIT)
 - [ ] Examples work correctly